Hibiki-Vorn/Hieronymus-toolbox/README.md

 This project created by vite+svelte

-I will depoly this by Cloudflare pages in a few weeks.
+I have depolied this in (Cloudflare pages)[https://hieronymus-toolbox.pages.dev/]